Krina28/graphql-demo/README.md

 ## Features
 - Grahql Apollo Express Server Integration
 - Schema & Resolvers Implementation
+- Saclar Type Implementation
 - Queries & Examples

+## Dependencies
+- express - For Express Server
+- bcrypt - For Encyption
+- body-parser - For parsing
+- graphql - For Query API
+- mongoose - To manage relationships with data and schema for MongoDB
+- apollo-server-express - For Graphql Connection with Express Server

 Feel free to reach out through LinkedIn or Stack overflow !!